chenggangpro/spring-cloud-gateway-plugin/README.md

 ##### Note:

    * This Dependency Base On Spring Cloud Gateway[`Greenwich.RELEASE`],Suggest To Update To This SpringCloud Version,Official Resolve Some Issues , Fix Some Bugs.
-   * This Dependency Is Not In Maven Central.
-You should use `mvn install` or `mvn deploy` to add this dependency to your repositories.
+   * This Dependency Is Now In Maven Central.

 ##### Step